virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ```
 @@!

-In the last example above, the localization functionality is applied, which depends upon the Virtuozzo PaaS selected language.
+In the last example above, the localization functionality is applied, which depends upon the Virtuozzo Application Platform selected language.

 Custom responses can be returned within <a href="../actions/#return" target="_blank">`return`</a> or <a href="../actions/#script" target="_blank">`script`</a> actions.
 More details about <a href="../handling-custom-responses/" target="_blank">custom responses here</a>.